adinabo/flower-shop/readme.md

 Sustainability and Growth: By digitizing the flower shopping process, Petalia not only simplifies operations but also provides valuable insights into customer preferences, enabling businesses to adapt and grow.

+## UX Design Process

+### Wireframes and Mock-ups

+### Design Decisions and Reasoning

+### Features

+### Database Structure and Data Model

+### Technologies Used
+- HTML
+- CSS
+- Python
+- Javascript
+- Django
+- AWS for statics
+- Bootstrap
+- Postgresql
+- Stripe
+- Figma, Balsamiq and Paint for wireframes
+- Git and Github
+- Heroku
+- Chrome developer tools
+- Pexels and unsplash for images

+### Installation
+To install and run the app locally:

+Clone the repository git clone https:// https://github.com/adinabo/petalia-flowershop Navigate to the project folder: cd petalia_flowershop Install the required dependencies: pip install -r requirements.txt Run the app: run.py
+Open the app

+### Deployment

+1. Create a Heroku Account: Set up an account on Heroku.
+2. Prepare the Application: Ensure that the application is ready for deployment by setting up a requirements.txt file with all the necessary dependencies and a Procfile to specify the command used to run the app.
+3. Initialize a Git Repository: If not already done, initialize a Git repository and commit all changes.
+4. Create a New Heroku App: Use the Heroku dashboard or CLI to create a new app.
+5. Connect the App to Heroku: Connect the Heroku app to the GitHub repository or push directly from the command line.
+6. Configure Environment Variables: Set up the necessary environment variables in the Heroku dashboard under the "Settings" tab.
+7. Deploy the Application: Deploy the app either via GitHub integration or manually by pushing to Heroku using the git push heroku main command.
+8. Monitor and Debug: Use the Heroku logs to monitor the app’s performance and debug any issues that may arise.

 ## Customer User Stories